testfairy/testfairy-flutter/README.md

 This is an old bug in the plugin pubspec file.
 First, run `flutter clean` in your root directory.

-Please move *ios/Podfile.lock* into a temporary place before running `pod install` in your *ios* directory.
+Please move *ios/Podfile.lock* into a temporary place before running `pod repo update; pod install` in your *ios* directory.

 If some of the libraries you use need to be at specific versions, copy the necessary lines from your backed up *Podfile.lock* into the newly created one.
 Please keep the lines related to TestFairy (note the title case in the name) untouched.

-Finally, run `pod install` again to re-download libraries from the replaced lines.
+Finally, run `pod repo update; pod install` again to re-download libraries from the replaced lines.

 If everything went smoothly, this issue should never happen again.

 3. **There are syntax errors in TestFairyFlutterPlugin.java or TestFairyFlutterPlugin.m file.**

-In your project root, run `flutter clean; cd ios; pod install; cd ..` and test again.
+In your project root, run `flutter clean; cd ios; pod repo update; pod install; cd ..` and test again.

 4. **My widget's are not hidden in screenshots.**